safeinsights/trusted-output-app/README.md

-# Welcome to the trusted output app
+# Welcome to the Trusted Output App

 ## This application is responsible for: